| |

 -

-Property owned by two or more persons under joint
+Property owned by two

-community property. top
+or, in some states, community property. top

 -